 Type Parameter Naming Guidelines

-Just as when you name a method’s formal parameter, so you should be as descriptive as possible when naming a type parameter.
+Just as when naming a method’s formal parameter, so you should be as descriptive as possible when naming a type parameter.
 Furthermore, to distinguish the parameter as being a type parameter, its name should include a T prefix.
-For example, in defining a class such as EntityCollection<TEntity>, you use the type parameter name “TEntity.”
+For example, in defining a class such as EntityCollection<TEntity>, you would use the type parameter name TEntity.

 The only time you would not use a descriptive type parameter name is when such a description would not add any value.
 For example, using T in the Stack<T> class is appropriate, since the indication that T is a type parameter is sufficiently descriptive; the stack works for any type.

 In the next section, you will learn about constraints.
 It is a good practice to use constraint-descriptive type names.
-For example, if a type parameter must implement IComponent, consider a type name of “TComponent.”
+For example, if a type parameter must implement IComponent, consider using a type name of TComponent.